MicrosoftLearning/Inf999x-test/index.md

 # Content Directory

-Hyperlinks to each of the lab exercises and demos are listed below.
+Yes Hyperlinks to each of the lab exercises and demos are listed below.

 ## Labs